openjusticeok/spi-2023/okc-session/README.md

 ### Opening our data in RStudio

 We've downloaded our Stanford Open Policing data, and saved it on our computers.
-Let's assume it's saved in our "Downloads" folder -- on Mac / Linux, that'll be `~/Downloads/` and on Windows it'll be `C:\Users\YourUserName\Downloads\`.
 Depending on which version you downloaded, the file will end with `.csv` or `.rds`.
 Either one will work with R!
-For convenience, I'm renaming my file to `stanford-citation-data-okc.rds` -- you can also find the data in this GitHub repo, in the `spi-2023/data/okc/` directory.
+For convenience, I'm renaming my file to `stanford-citation-data-okc.rds` and putting it in the `~/Downloads` folder on my computer -- you can also find the data in this GitHub repo, in the `spi-2023/data/okc/` directory.

-Once you have the data and know where it is, we'll open a new script in RStudio (`File` > `New File` > `R Script`).
+Once you have the data and know where it is, we'll open a new **script** in RStudio (`File` > `New File` > `R Script`).
 You can think of these as literal scripts -- we're giving line-by-line instructions to R, telling it exactly what we want it to do along the way.
 At the end, we'll run the whole script together, and it will read in our data, analyze it, and produce our graphs, all with the press of a button.
 Incredible!
 It should open as a new pane in RStudio.

 ![image](https://github.com/openjusticeok/spi-2023/assets/56839927/538825e4-af36-4146-be5f-bf5ced2590cd)

-> My RStudio is customized and rearranged slightly, so it might look a bit different than yours.
+**Important Concept: Packages**

 Save your script wherever you'd like, and then we'll add our first lines of R code!
 The first step, before we actually read in our data, is to install and load some **packages** that will help make our task easier.
 Packages are one of the best parts of R -- they're little libraries of code, usually to accomplish a specific task, that very smart people wrote to make our lives easier.
 Today, we'll need the following packages: